 [Storage System] Synonym for mirroring.

-[Storage System] A form of RAID in which an error detecting code computed on stripes of data on some of a RAID array's disks is stored on the remaining disks and serves as check data.
+[Storage System] A form of RAID in which a Hamming code computed on stripes of data on some of a RAID array's disks is stored on the remaining disks and serves as check data.